12 Best California Road Trips for Outdoor Adventure Lovers

 Los Angeles to Palm Springs Road Trip Quick Facts

-• Begin Location: Los Angeles
+Begin Location: Los Angeles

-• End Location: Palm Springs
+End Location: Palm Springs

-• Total Distance: ~100 miles
+Total Distance: ~100 miles

-• Number of Days Required: 4-5 days
+Number of Days Required: 4-5 days

-• Best Time to Go: Spring or Fall
+Best Time to Go: Spring or Fall

-• Highlights: Santa Monica Beach, Runyon Canyon, Cabazon Dinosaurs, Idyllwild, Palm Springs Aerial Tramway
+Highlights: Santa Monica Beach, Runyon Canyon, Cabazon Dinosaurs, Idyllwild, Palm Springs Aerial Tramway

 One of the most popular Southern California road trips for outdoor lovers is a Los Angeles to Palm Springs road trip.
 Both Los Angeles and Palm Springs are conveniently surrounded by mountains and national parks, making them ideal for outdoor adventure opportunities, and home to some of the best hikes in Southern California.

 Before departing Los Angeles, be sure to spend some time in the ocean near Santa Monica or Malibu.
 Both areas are ideal for swimming and surfing and even sailing.
+There’s also a boardwalk along the coast in Santa Monica, called the Marvin Braude Bike Trail, that is perfect for a bike ride along the beach.

-You also don’t want to miss the Runyon Canyon hike in Hollywood to hike to the Hollywood Sign.
+You also don’t want to miss the Runyon Canyon trail in Hollywood to hike to the Hollywood Sign.
 This is a short but steep hike popular with locals.
 If you’re up for a challenge, consider hiking Mount Baldy as well, which is one of the most popular challenging hikes in the Los Angeles area.

-If you have more time to set aside for this road trip, it’s also worth visiting Catalina Island and hiking the Trans-Catalina Trail.

 If you have more time to set aside for this trip, it’s also worth visiting Catalina Island.
-A quick ferry ride from Los Angeles will take you to this beautiful California island and you can spend time exploring & relaxing in the town of Avalon, or if you’re up for it, spend 3-4 days backpacking the entire island via the Trans-Catalina Trail.
-You can even just hike a section of the Trans-Catalina Trail if you don’t want to hike the whole thing.
+A quick ferry ride from Los Angeles will take you to this beautiful California island and you can spend time exploring & relaxing in the town of Avalon.

+If you’re up for it, you could even spend 3-4 days backpacking the entire island via the Trans-Catalina Trail.
+You could also just hike a section of the Trans-Catalina Trail if you don’t want to hike the whole thing.
 Check out our Trans-Catalina Trail Map to see the different hiking sections along this 40-mile trail.

 After departing Los Angeles, head east towards Palm Springs with a stop in Idyllwild, a small community in the San Jacinto Mountains.
 Idyllwild is a popular destination for its hiking, fishing, climbing, and camping.
 Try out one of the local hikes and grab lunch in town before heading out.